MiltonGreat/Targeted-Social-Media-Campaign-Segmentation/README.md

 ## Key Insights

-1. **Optimal Number of Clusters**:
-   - Based on the Elbow Method and silhouette score, the optimal number of clusters was found to be 3, each representing distinct engagement patterns.

-2. **Cluster Profiles**:
-   - **Cluster 0**: High-engagement users with a relatively high **CLTV**, high **CTR**, and moderate **Total Spend**.
-These users are prime candidates for focused marketing efforts.
-   - **Cluster 1**: Users with moderate engagement but high ad spend.
-Targeting these users with more personalized campaigns could improve ROI.
-   - **Cluster 2**: Low-engagement users with low CLTV and ROI.
-These users may need less ad spend or more targeted efforts to increase engagement.

-3. **Visualization**:
-   - **PCA Visualization**: The reduced dimensions using PCA showed distinct clusters of users, allowing easy interpretation of the different segments.

-### Code Explanation and Insights

-#### Code Overview:

-The code is designed to segment users based on their engagement data from social media ads.
-Here's a breakdown of the process:

-1. **Data Cleaning**:
-   - The dataset is loaded, and missing values are handled by filling numerical columns with the median value and categorical columns with the mode.
-   - Outliers are removed using the IQR method, ensuring clean data for clustering.

-2. **Feature Engineering**:
-   - Key engagement-related features are derived:
-     - **CTR** (Click-through Rate)
-     - **ROAS** (Return on Ad Spend)
-     - **CLTV** (Customer Lifetime Value proxy)
-   - These derived metrics help create meaningful clusters based on user behavior.

-3. **Clustering**:
-   - **KMeans Clustering** is applied to segment users into clusters based on their engagement data.
-   - The **Elbow Method** is used to determine the optimal number of clusters by plotting SSE (sum of squared errors) for different numbers of clusters.
-   - The best cluster count is found to be 3, based on the Elbow Method and silhouette score.

-4. **Cluster Profiling**:
-   - Cluster 0: Users with high **CTR**, **CLTV**, and high engagement rates.
-   - Cluster 1: Moderate engagement users with high ad spend and **ROI**.
-   - Cluster 2: Low-engagement users with low **ROI** and **CLTV**.

-5. **PCA Visualization**:
-   - The clusters are visualized using PCA (Principal Component Analysis) to reduce the dimensionality to 2 components.
-This helps in understanding the spread and separability of the clusters.

-#### Key Insights from the Output:

 1. **Cluster Segmentation**:
    - The users were grouped into three distinct clusters based on engagement metrics like CTR, CLTV, and Total Spend.
    - The clusters provide valuable insights into user behavior, allowing targeted advertising for each group.